senthil4321/meta-srk/docs/initramfs_size_optimization.md

 ## Recommended Next Optimization Steps

-Ordered by expected impact:
+Ordered by expected impact (musl already applied in Step 8):

-1. Switch glibc -> musl (`TCLIBC = "musl"` in `local.conf`): large libc footprint reduction.
+1. Reassess need for `cryptsetup` in initramfs; if not needed at early boot, remove it (drops openssl + devmapper + libargon2 stack).
-2. Reassess need for `cryptsetup` in initramfs; if not needed at early boot, remove it (drops openssl+devmapper stack).
+2. Replace `util-linux-mount` if BusyBox mount covers required flags; confirm via runtime test.
-3. Replace `util-linux-mount` if busybox mount fully suffices; confirm needed options.
+3. Provide a trimmed BusyBox config (disable unused applets) via bbappend or custom recipe (expect tens to hundreds of KB savings compressed).
-4. Provide a trimmed BusyBox config (disable unused applets) via bbappend or custom recipe.
+4. Consider `cpio.lz4` (if supported by boot chain) for faster decompression vs xz (trade size for boot time).
-5. Consider `cpio.lz4` (if supported by boot chain) for faster decompression vs xz.
+5. Enable additional size flags globally: `TARGET_CFLAGS:append = " -Os -fdata-sections -ffunction-sections"` and ensure `LDFLAGS:append = " -Wl,--gc-sections"` where safe.
-6. Enable size optimization globally: `TUNE_FEATURES:append = " optimize-size"` or per-package CFLAGS `-Os -fdata-sections -ffunction-sections` with `INHIBIT_PACKAGE_STRIP = "0"` (strip already default, ensure not disabled).
+6. Audit for any residual locale/charset or timezone data pulled indirectly (e.g., tzdata) and remove if not required.
-7. Audit for any remaining locale or charset files (e.g., `/usr/lib/locale/`, `i18n` directories) and remove if safe.
+7. Investigate static linking of a minimal init helper (if cryptsetup removed) to potentially drop dynamic loader + unused musl components (advanced; measure carefully).

 ## Risks / Considerations